sol1/icingaweb2-module-netbox/README.md

 #### Flatten seperator
 This will take nested data (`{ "foo": { "bar": "123 }, "bar": "321" }`) and use the seperator specified to flatten it (`{ foo__bar: 123, "bar": 321" }`)

+#### Flatten keys
+This option causes the flattening to occur to the listed keys only.
+Provide a comma seperated list of keys you want to flatten here such as `config_context,site,tenant`

 #### Munge fields
 This will take existing fields from netbox and combine them, the data is also combined.
 The list of fields to munge needs to be added as comma seperated field names (`slug,name`).
 It also supports adding strings using the syntax `s=thestring`

 Examples of this are
 * combining `name` and `id` into a new field `name_id`, syntax: `name,id`
 * adding a identifier `netbox` to `slug` to create a new field `netbox_slug` so all objects are prefixed with `netbox_<device slug>`, syntax: `s=netbox,slug`

+In a complex setup you may like to show where icinga objects come from using a prefix showing the source, eg: `nbsite_`, `nb<projectname>_`.

 #### Search filter
 Adds the filter string to the api call.
 The default filter is `status=active`, if you add your own filter it overwrites the default filter value.